Eugocode/Eugocode/README.md

-👋 Hi, I'm Dleamnor Euraze Cawaling.<br/>
+👋 Hi, I'm Dleamnor Euraze Cawaling - a data professional in the making. <br/>
 👩‍🎓 I studied BS in Computer Science at the University of the Philippines Visayas.<br/>
 🤩 I’m interested in learning any skill related to Data Science.<br/>
 💼 I’m currently looking for work as a Data Analyst/Data Scientist.<br/>